 - Childcare resources

+Arrival of early and new international students on Jan.
+24. Arrival of new students on Jan.
+28. Arrival of Continuing students on January 30 & 31.
 Spring term begins Feb.
-2, and ends April 29, 2021.
-Expected number of students on campus: approximately 525.
+1, and ends April 29, 2021.
+Expected number of students on campus: approximately 450.

 Spring term begins Feb.
 1 and ends May 4, 2021.
-Expected number of students on campus: approximately 8,000 undergrads
+Expected number of students on campus: approximately 5,600 undergrads.

 Students, and everyone on campus, will be required to wear face masks and maintain social distancing on our campuses and in our communities.
 In-person courses will limit students to allow for social distancing in the classroom.
 Many courses in the fall will be taught outside.
 Health guidelines and rules on such things as hand washing will be widely distributed.
 TOP

 Each campus will have students sign an agreement to maintain proper health and safety protocols on campus and in our communities.
 Those who don’t will face a range of disciplinary actions that include suspension.
 TOP